t-kupp/chas-radioplayer/README.md

 ### :boom: Success!

 After completing this assignment you should be more comfortable using APIs, and have a little more of an idea of what you'd use an API for.
-You should be comfortable using `fetch()` now, and using the success callback to set state in React, to get data from the API into your page.
+You should be comfortable using `fetch()` to get data from the API into your page.

 ---